n0sn3b/enviro-monitor/README.md

 # Install
 Run the install-service.sh script to run the enviro-monitor.py script as a service after boot.

+# Logs
+The script will create 3 log files in the main directory:
+- environment.log: will store the historical data from the sensors
+- persistentData.log: will store some calibration data
+- watchdog.log: will store the status of the script

 # enviro-monitor
 This project uses a Raspberry Pi Zero W, a Pimoroni Enviro+ and a Plantower air quality sensor to monitor, display and report on air particles, gases, temperature, humidity, air pressure and light levels.
 The option to monitor eCO2 and TVOC levels by adding an [SGP30 sensor](https://shop.pimoroni.com/products/sgp30-air-quality-sensor-breakout) is now available.
 The code is based on many of the Python [examples and libraries](https://github.com/pimoroni/enviroplus-python) [published](https://github.com/pimoroni/sgp30-python) by Pimoroni, with the following modifications and enhancements: